B.M. (Wichita State); M.M. (Kansas State); D.M.A. (Johns Hopkins)

 Wait served on the Country Music Hall of Fame Board of Directors in Nashville, Tenn., from 2001-05.
-He has served as National President of honorary music society Pi Kappa Lambda since 2003.
-He served a three-year term as Vice President of the National Association of School of Music (2009-12), and is currently serving a three-year term as President (2012-15).
+He served as National President of honorary music society Pi Kappa Lambda from 2006-10, and recently completed serving a three-year term as President of the National Association of Schools of Music.

 In 1989, Wait was the pianist in a performance at Alice Tully Hall of Elliot Carter’s Double Concerto for Piano, Harpsichord and Two Chamber Orchestras, conducted by Robert Craft.
 In 1993, he recorded Igor Stravinsky’s solo works for piano as part of Robert Craft’s recorded cycle of the composer’s complete works, and his recording of Stravinsky’s Capriccio for Piano and Orchestra with Robert Craft and Orchestra of St. Luke’s in New York has been issued on the Naxos label.